Your Move, Your Way!

 The last step in estimating the cost of your move is adding up all your projected expenses.
 Don't forget about specialty services such as packing and unpacking.
 Storage may also be needed, especially if there is a time gap between your move out date and your move in date.
 Full-service local moving companies usually offer storage services and can serve as both packers and movers, which saves time.
 If you only need your items stored for a short time, ask about "storage in transit," which is when the movers keep your belongings on the truck for a few extra days.

 Reputation is important: beware of rogue movers and go with a long-established, reputable company.
 Look for an online presence with positive reviews and ask a lot of questions.
-Local moving companies should be transparent about additional moving costs such as mileage and packing materials for unusual items.
+Local and long distance moving companies should be transparent about additional moving costs such as mileage and packing materials for unusual items.
 Ask for a quote in writing to avoid a situation where disreputable movers can later claim that your load is overweight and hold your belongings hostage until you pay more money.

 Even though it may seem like an initial inconvenience, it’s important to make sure your moving company performs a survey.
 Virtual surveys are perfectly acceptable and can even be more helpful when it comes to keeping a digital record of items.

 Every reputable mover will perform a home survey.
 This allows them to verify information and spot any trouble areas that may need to be highlighted for movers.
-You will guide them virtually through your home while they ask pertinent questions, and make sure there are no surprises on moving day – that way, the move will have the correct amount of crew assigned to it, and can be performed on-time.
+You will guide them virtually through your home while they ask pertinent questions, and make sure there are no surprises on moving day – that way, the move will have the correct amount of crew assigned to it and can be performed on-time.

-When it comes to a moving crew, experience matters: Only hire movers who are equipped to handle your particular situation.
+When it comes to a moving crew, experience matters: only hire movers who are equipped to handle your particular situation.
 For example, you may be looking for experienced senior movers or apartment movers.
 Again, ask a lot of questions.

-Valuation coverage is vital: moving companies typically offer standard valuation coverage options for your belongings, and it's important to know what is covered.
+Valuation coverage is vital.
+Moving companies typically offer standard valuation coverage options for your belongings, and it's important to know what is covered.
 The standard valuation typically goes by weight and may not make sense for you if you have, for example, an expensive vase or antique that is lightweight, but valuable.
 There are many options you can choose, but it is important to know that your moving company cannot legally provide you insurance for your items, you would need to go with an outside company for true insurance.

-The short answer is that you should book your move as soon as you know the date you will be moving, and it’s advisable to begin researching the best local moving company before you have a confirmed date.
+The short answer is that you should book your move as soon as you know the date you will be moving, and it’s advisable to begin researching the best local or long distance moving company before you have a confirmed date.
 The sooner the better, especially during peak season (May through September), but if you're looking for a timeframe, a good rule of thumb is to schedule your movers about four to six weeks before the move.

 It’s also important to note that flexibility when moving can sometimes be rewarding for your budget.
 For example, a middle of the week move may cost less than a Saturday morning move.
-If this is something you’re interested in, discuss options with your MoveDay representative.
+If this is something you’re interested in, discuss options with your moving representative.

 Yes!
 Our moving checklist will give you a recommended timeline that lets you know what to do and when.
 Following a checklist with a detailed timeline will help ensure that you don't forget anything or put something off until the last minute.
 Use our checklist and add to it as needed, adapting our suggestions to your exact situation.
 As with other areas of life, staying organized by prioritizing tasks makes everything easier.